15 Different Types of Forging Tools and Their Uses

 For example, one type you may use on special occasions is a collar die that forms collars onto headings or bookends that loop around bolts or screws.

-The hand-held forging hammer is one of the different types of forging tools that come in various shapes and sizes.
+The hand-held forging hammer is one of the different forging tools in various shapes and sizes.

 The design affects how you use it and the result you can create.
 When choosing one, consider how much strength you want to put into your blows.

 Also, what type of material are you working with?
-Whether or not you will be striking in sequence or alternately, and if any additional handles might be needed to reduce fatigue.
+Will you be striking in sequence or alternately?
+Are any additional handles needed to reduce fatigue?

-If a hold is necessary (they often are), your options include using an outstretched arm as an extended handle or leaning over at an angle so that your upper body bears part of the weight.
+If a hold is necessary (it often is), your options include using an outstretched arm as an extended handle or leaning over at an angle so that your upper body bears part of the weight.

-Majorly, it is used for making surface planes and forming and making corner radii.
-It comprises two pieces: the hammer and its steel face plate clamped e metal.
+It is used mainly for making surface planes and forming corner radii.
+It comprises the hammer and its steel face plate clamped in metal.

 Hammering may also be done without tools by simply using pressure from one’s hands.
 This process is called drawing down.